 STATEMENT FROM LLOYDS PR SOLICITORS REGARDING THE COVID-19 OUTBREAK

 - We are still providing a 24 hour service, and clients can contact us by calling the office numbers or the mobile phone number of their dedicated solicitor.
-As best as possible it is business as usual, but conducted remotely, except for where physical attendance at Court or police stations is required.
+As best as possible it is business as usual, but with physical meetings being limited to the court and police stations;

 - We shall not be sending letters in the post except to clients held in custody and so email is now our preferred way of contacting our clients.
 Should you have any issue with this please contact your dedicated solicitor.

-- All police stations are currently operational.
+- All police stations are operational.
 If you or a loved one are arrested and you would like for Lloyds PR Solicitors to represent you, the normal procedure applies and you simply have to tell the Sergeant that you would like for Lloyds PR Solicitors to represent you.
+Alternatively you can phone us directly to inform us of an arrest.
 Our team members continue to attend police stations 24 hours a day.

-- If you or someone you live with is showing any symptoms of Covid-19 then you should not attend Court.
-You should instead follow Government advice and stay at home in self-isolation for 14 days.
-Please call or email us and we shall attend Court on your behalf, in your absence, and inform the Court.
+- If you or someone you live with is showing any symptoms of Covid-19 then you should not attend court or the police station.
+You should instead follow Government advice and stay at home in self-isolation for the prescribed period.
+Please call or email us and we shall attend court/ the police station on your behalf and inform the court of your position.

 We are encouraging all clients and members of our team to follow the most up to date Government advice regarding regular hand washing, good hygiene practises and social distancing.
 Our team members will not be shaking any hands at this time, and will try to avoid physically handing documents between people.
 Where a document can be scanned and emailed this shall be done instead.